Lymah123/100-days-of-code/daily-journal.md

 - I resumed back to working on the expense tracker app in Go.
 I started adding more features for enhancements.
 I worked on some HTML pages, including their CSS and JS.
 - I will work on the mobile app version once I am done with the web app.

+Day 65: 28/01/25

+- I worked on the API handling on the backend.
+-  I ensured that the API handlers interact with the SQLite database to fetch real-time data.
+- I replaced hardcoded data with dynamic data fetching from the database, ensuring that the data displayed on the dashboard is up-to-date and accurate.